jonathonpday/Dev_log/README.md

 - Continue with tutorial to build linkTree Clone.
 - Work on JS scripting challenges.
 - Look at further study options for JavaScript & React.

+## 2024-02-29

+- Work on JS tutorial.
+- Begin to look at react and other projects.